 I’m going to tackle Michelle’s last question first.

 Many blogging professionals agree that keeping old, out-of-date blog posts reduces your blog’s overall SEO (search engine optimisation) rating.
-Even if you regularly publish new blog posts, your blog will suffer if you have old, out-of-date information on it.
+Even if you regularly publish new blog posts, your blog will suffer if you have old, out-of-date information.
 Your new blog posts will also receive a lower ranking.

-SEOs dislike out-of-date information and will redirect readers to sites that have up-to-date information.
+SEOs dislike out-of-date information and will redirect readers to sites with up-to-date information.
 This is one of the reasons that I recommend every blogger updates their ‘About Me‘ page at least once every six to nine months, especially if it includes pingbacks and links.